 SATURDAY NIGHT BBQ:

 - We usually have dinner Saturday night.
 This meal is catered.
-The cost is around $10 to help cover the cost (pay at the event - cash or check).
+The cost is around $10 to cover the cost (pay at the event - cash or check).

 - Bring your own drinks and chairs